Hitachi ID Access Certifier -- included in Hitachi ID Identity Manager -- enables organizations to review and clean up security entitlements with:

 Access Certifier can be configured to invite every manager to review his direct subordinates and their entitlements.
 Managers are prevented from signing-off until managers that report to them have completed their own certification.
 This process creates downwards pressure on managers to complete their reviews.

 Every user deactivation or access revocation request processed by Access Certifier is subject to an authorization process before being completed.
-The built-in workflow engine is designed to get quick and reliable feedback from groups of business users, who may be individually unreliable.
-It supports:
+The _PRODUCT workflow engine is designed to get quick and reliable feedback from groups of business users, who may be individually unreliable.
+This is accomplished with:

 Access Certifier includes a rich set of built-in reports, designed to answer a variety of questions, such as: